 Figure 4.5 The total of the Asset Value column should agree with the Inventory balance on the Balance Sheet report.

 To create the Inventory Valuation Summary report, click Reports, Inventory and choose the Inventory Valuation Summary report.
 The total in the Asset Value column should match the Inventory Asset balance of the Balance Sheet report (see Chapter 10, “Reviewing and Correcting Inventory Errors”).

 Other Current Assets

 The Other Current Asset accounts can differ widely by company.
-If you have employee advances, make sure your records agree with employees' records.
+If you have employee loans, make sure your records agree with employees’ records.
 For any other accounts in the Other Current Assets category, look to documentation outside QuickBooks to verify the reported balances.

 Need an easy report to sort the detail in these Other Current Asset accounts by a list name?
-In this example, I created a detail report of the Employee Advances account sorted and subtotaled by payee, as shown in Figure 4.6.
-You can create this same report for any of your accounts, sorting in a way that improves the detail for your review (see Chapter 9, "Handling Other Current Asset Accounts Correctly").
+In this example, I created a detail report of the Employee Loans account sorted and subtotaled by employee, as shown in Figure 4.6.
+You can create this same report for any of your accounts, sorting in a way that improves the detail for your review (see Chapter 9, “Handling Other Current Asset Accounts Correctly”).

 To create a detail report of your Other Current Asset accounts (in addition to other types of accounts):

 - Click Reports, Custom Transaction Detail Report.
 The Modify Report dialog appears.

 - On the Date Range pane drop-down menu, select All.

 - On the Columns pane, select what data you would like to see in the report.